-There was a flurry of activity on social media as people posted the good, the bad and the ugly of what they listened to over the last decade.
-Some were proud (and smug!) of the eclectic collection of their music, including indie and little-known bands; some were embarrassed by the dominance of a surprise genre (I didn’t realised I listened to that much K-Pop!).
-Some celebrated and rejoiced in having a clean music record, full of diva hits, pop classics, and musical theatre soundtracks (guilty!).
+There was a flurry of activity on social media as people posted the good, the bad and the ugly of what they listened to over this past year.
+Some were proud (and smug!) of the eclectic collection of their music, including indie and little-known bands; some were embarrassed by the dominance of a surprise genre (I didn’t realised I listened to that much French RnB!).
+Some celebrated and rejoiced in having a clean music record, full of UK hits, RnB classics, and Afrobeat bangers (guilty!).

 In this day and age, nothing escapes the hilarious and satiric world of memes, and very quickly these popped up, raising the hot topic of personal data.

 The flood of posts also prompted some witty but insightful responses:

 Our personal data, how it’s tracked and what it says about us is a hot topic at the moment – especially at a time when political powers are concerned with the control of Big Tech.

 For us at NKD, data informs all the decisions we make about… well, everything really.
 From discovery findings to participant feedback, from verbatim opinions to hard numbers, we evolve our thinking, our solutions, and our designs from the data we collect.

 Data plays a huge role in our Hackathon events – we use personal data to get participants to empathise with their colleagues to help define what’s going on in the business.
 Throughout the Hackathon event, we use data to measure how engaging and exciting different ideas and prototype solutions are – and after the end of the event, we use data to test and measure the success of the prototypes and to help build stronger, more engaging solutions.